-Authors can submit their paper between 5,000 to 10,000 words (equivalent to 10-25 A-4 sized pages) in MS Word with font size 11 (Arial).
-The paper should be written in English (U.S.) and follow the format of Harvard Referencing Style.
-A submitted paper to AJTR must be original, and has not been previously published and should not be summited with other journals.
+Authors can submit papers between 6,000 to 10,000 words (equivalent to 10-25 A4-sized pages) in MS Word, with Times New Roman font, size 12.
+The paper should be written in US English and follow the format of AJTR's referencing system which is adapted from the Harvard Referencing Style.
+A paper submitted to AJTR must be original, having not been previously published and or submitted to other journals.

 There should be a maximum of three authors in one paper.

 The title should be concise and informative enough to facilitate information retrieval.
 Abbreviations should be avoided in a title.

 The abstract should be up to 500 (minimum 300) words in length.
 The abstract should give a clear, concise and informative summary with scope and purpose, significant results and major conclusions of the research, as well as an indication of any new findings which can be understood without reading the full paper.

 Keywords are used to facilitate the recovery of papers.
 Avoid using general terms and provide up to six specific keywords which relate to the paper's context.

 An Acknowledgement provides an opportunity for the author to express appreciation to the individuals and institutions involved in the research and the preparation of the paper.
 The Acknowledgement should include the source of funding, and the name(s) of the funding agency/agencies.
 A funding acknowledgment can be written in the following format: